 The whole process of the Scope plan produces the following outputs:

 Project Scope Plan

-The scope planning is the plan that defines how the scope of the project will be created, executed, monitored, controlled, and verified, that’s why it is a very important input for the next phase I.e., the development of the project plan phase.
+The scope management plan template is the plan template that defines how the scope of the project will be created, executed, monitored, controlled, and verified, that’s why it is a very important input for the next phase I.e., the development of the project plan phase.
 The scope management will be the baseline for the project planning ahead.

 The Components of the Scope Management Plan are: